How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]

 If you want more information on how to get into product without any product experience or a product background, explore our other article here .

-Non-tech role: Human Resources
+Non-tech job: Human Resources

 If you’re a people person who enjoys managing interpersonal relationships, landing a job in HR or ‘People Operations’ at a big tech firm is sure to keep you on your toes.